The Basics of Psychedelic Therapy

 The Definition of Psychedelic Therapy

-The use of psychoactive substances with the aim of facilitating psychotherapy is referred to as Psychedelic Therapy.
-This approach involves administering specific doses of mind-altering drugs such as LSD, MDMA and psilocybin in a controlled environment under professional guidance.
+The use of psychoactive substances to facilitate psychotherapy is referred to as Psychedelic Therapy.
+This approach involves administering specific doses of mind-altering drugs such as LSD, MDMA, and psilocybin in a controlled environment under professional guidance.
 The experience can last between 6 to 8 hours and is intended to allow deep introspection that might lead to a better understanding of oneself and transformative insights that could have therapeutic benefits.

 During a typical psychedelic therapy session, clients are asked to wear headphones and eyeshades which help to reduce external stimuli thus helping one remain more focused on their internal processes.
 To ensure safety, experienced therapists work closely with individuals undergoing treatment.
 They usually spend significant time preparing the client for the experience, guiding them through it as well as integrating its lessons into everyday life.